Xexuline/guidesmisths/phone-front/README.md

 To launch end to end testing type `npm run cypress` to launch cypress tool and test the website

 ### Build
-To prepare the proyect for production run `npm run build`.
+To prepare the project for production run `npm run build`.
 This command create build folder where it allocate the production bundle
-### Start proyect
+### Start project

-If you want to launch the proyect just follow those steps, **be sure that you're on the path `/phone-front`**:
+If you want to launch the project just follow those steps, **be sure that you're on the path `/phone-front`**:

 1. `npm install`
 2. update  `/src/config/index.js` with the API endpoints